TorahBibleCodes/TorahBibleCodes/README.md

 - All was write in the holy scriptures , present past and future (the stars cycles)

+- The art of coding makes a man a man , Adan was the first man the first encoder

 ## The main laws